Commita-inf/SQOIN-DOCKER-MARCH/hello-world-go/readme.md

 4. Visit `http://localhost:8080/helloworld` in your web browser to see the "Hello SQOIN" message.

-5. Now, if you make changes to `index.js` on your local machine, the changes will be automatically synced to the container code and the container will restart with the new code.
+5. Now, if you make changes to `main.go` on your local machine, the changes will be automatically synced to the container code and the container will restart with the new code.

 ## License